tuckerweibell/ez_license/README.md

 ### Docker Tips
 - Run with user root ```-u="root"``` when you run the docker image
 - Create a results directory on the host machine and map it with a volume to the container ```-v $PWD:/usr/src/app/results```

-## NOTE
-This application is a plain old bash and ruby script combination.
-It will not handle every scenerio you are likely to encounter.
-However, the principles found in the scripts that utilize ```gem``` , ```npm```, and ```yarn``` in order to grab license information can be applied in various ways.
-Feel free to clone the repo and make improvements as you wish or customize the code to serve applicable functions for your use case.